Type: Israeli shofar

 Shofarsare curved and polished horns with openings at the top and bottom.
 They are typically made from a ram’s horn.
 According to Jewish Law, a Shofar may not be made from a cow’s horn or from a calf’s horn, since this is suggestive of the worship of the Golden Calf as condemned in the Torah (Old Testament).

 With practice, anyone can learn to properly blow the Shofar.
 One who blows the Shofar is known as a Tokea, which translates to "Blaster."
 It can become quite strenuous to blow the Shofar on certain days of observance.
 However, a good Tokea knows that blowing the Shofar is comparable to blowing a trumpet or bugle.
 The Shofar takes less effort when placed to one side of the mouth, and by vibrating the lips.

 On the Jewish festival of Rosh Hashanah, the Shofar is blown 100 times to signify the New Year.
 It is also blown at the end of the Yom Kippur service to signify that this day of repentance and remembrance has come to an end.

-The sounds of the Shofar are meant to awaken and inspire the Jew, or alternately used as an announcement that one is being called to consider spiritual matters.
+The sounds of the Shofar are meant to awake and inspire the Jew, or alternately used as an announcement that one is being called to consider spiritual matters.
 This may be accomplished with three different sounds made by the Shofar.
 One short blast is called the Tekiah.
-Three short notes played consecutively are called Shever, and Teru’ah is the name given for nine quick notes played one after the other.
+Three short notes played consecutively are called Shever, and Teru’ah, is the name given for nine quick notes played one after the other.

 Care must be taken to keep the Shofar from damage.
 A damaged Shofar will not produce sound properly, especially if there are any holes in the horn aside from the two main ones.
 With practice, anyone can master the Shofar and create powerful blasts as part of a meaningful religious service.